-El Potrero Chico has become one of the North America’s largest and best big rock climbing destinations.
-With over 600 routes ranging from 5.7 to 5.13 that are up to 20 pitches in length there is no shortage of wall sport climbing in the area.
-The shear cliffs provide high quality single and multi-pitch climbing often climbing past palm trees, spectacular exposure and top outs on aesthetic high points.
+El Potrero Chico has become one of North America’s largest and best big rock climbing destinations.
+With over 600 routes ranging from 5.7 to 5.13 that are up to 20 pitches in length, there is no shortage of wall sport climbing in the area.
+The sheer cliffs provide high quality single and multi-pitch climbing often climbing past palm trees, spectacular exposure and top outs on aesthetic high points.

 Here is what guide book author Frank Madden has to say about the feel of the area:

 “The towering limestone walls reach towards the skies while the mariachi music blares through the canyon with locals and climbers alike taking in the beauty of the climbing.
 Don’t be surprised when the locals come up and try to chat with you or even have a beer with you at the crag.
 They love seeing the “crazy” climbers up on the rock enjoying the beautiful place they live in.
 Before long you’ll be dancing to the mariachi music with whatever strength you have left from the amazing climbing here.”

 Objectives and Agenda

 Day 1: We will meet at the Monterrey, Nuevo Leon airport and transfer to our accommodation in Hidalgo by private transport.
 Our driver will stop at the local grocery store for us to stock up on route.

 Day 2-4: Let’s get climbing!
 We will work together to pick the best routes for your personal objectives!
 Long multi-pitches, single pitch routes, movement coaching, single and multi-pitch lead tactics, pushing your grade are all possible objectives for these days.